AlexanderKirchmair/r-vscode/README.md

 ### Usage

+**R session:**
 (Activate conda env)
-Open a new R terminal (to use conda, simply type 'R' into the bash terminal) Open 'example.Rmd'
+Open a new R terminal (if you want to use conda, simply type 'R' into the bash terminal)

+**R markdown:**
+Open 'example.Rmd'
 Running a code chunk sends the code to the active R terminal

+**Tips:**
+Code chunks are executed in the directory that is set in the terminal, not in the directory of the '.Rmd' file.